-The lungs are the lid of the yin organs – forming a cap on top of the thoracic cavity.
+The Lungs in TCM (Traditional Chinese Medicine) are the lid of the yin organs – forming a cap on top of the thoracic cavity.
 They have two functions, (1) the descending and liquefying (su-jiang) and (2) disseminating or circulating (xuan) functions.
 They take in vital substances and propel waste products downward.
 It is where the Lung Qi meets external Air Qi (Kong Qi) and this process also means it is the organ most at risk from external pernicious influences.

-Because air is vital to life, the lungs are said to ‘rule qi’ , administering it around the body.
+Because air is vital to life, the Lungs in TCM are said to ‘rule qi’ , administering it around the body.
 When we hold strong lung Qi, we are full of life and vitality.
 The lungs are a major component of postnatal Qi (the kidneys are the source for prenatal Qi).
 Exercises such as qi qong can strengthen our postnatal qi and compensate for weak prenatal qi.

 Everytime we breathe, we take in ‘non-self’ air and transform it into ‘ourself’.
 It becomes part of us.
 This applies in a general sense to not just air, but to our environment, food, the people we spend time with, the home we live in – there is no magical separation between us and the external environment.
 It follows then that if we are talking about lung function transforming air qi into ‘our’ qi, good quality air gives us a head start!